cyverse-austria/ansible-condor/README.md

 ## vars files
 * `group_vars/all.yml`
 * `group_vars/condor.yml`

-Change these variable values accordingly.
+Change these files' variable values accordingly.

 **e.g.** `condor_domain`: The domain-name the HTCondor-cluster is running in.
  `common__condor_version`: This role-var should be set *globally*.
 It